dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/handling-bll-and-dal-level-exceptions-vb.md

 After completing the ObjectDataSource wizard, Visual Studio will automatically create an `ItemTemplate` for the DataList.
 Replace this with an `ItemTemplate` that displays each product s name and price and includes an Edit button.
 Next, create an `EditItemTemplate` with a TextBox Web control for name and price and Update and Cancel buttons.
 Finally, set the DataList s `RepeatColumns` property to 2.

 After these changes, your page s declarative markup should look similar to the following.
-Double-check to make certain that the Edit, Cancel, and Update buttons have their `CommandName` properties set to Edit , Cancel , and Update , respectively.
+Double-check to make certain that the Edit, Cancel, and Update buttons have their `CommandName` properties set to Edit, Cancel, and Update, respectively.

 [!code-aspx[Main](handling-bll-and-dal-level-exceptions-vb/samples/sample1.aspx)]